sunsided/dcpu-16/README.md

 ## Example use

 See [examples/sample.rs] for a commented example application.
-Here's an example use:
+Here's a sneak peek:

 ```rust
 use dcpu16::{Register, DCPU16};